Velocidex/velociraptor-docs/content/vql_reference/basic/_index.md

 ## getpid
 <span class='vql_type pull-right'>Function</span>

-Returns the current pid of the process.
+Returns the current pid of the Velociraptor process.

+This is typically used to exclude analysis from our own process.